jalapeno/SRv6_dCloud_Lab/lab_4/lab_4-guide.md

     ```
     ping 40.0.0.1 -i .4
+    ```
+    ```
     ping fc00:0:40::1 -i .4
     ```
+    - Note: as of CLEU23 there is some issue where IPv6 neighbor instances between Rome Linux and the XRd MACVLAN attachment on *`xrd07`*.
+So if your ping doesn't work try pinging from *`xrd01`* to *`Amsterdam`* over the VRF carrots interface.
+A successful ping should 'wake up' the IPv6 neighborship.

+    On *`xrd01`*:
+    ```
+    ping vrf carrots fc00:0:101:3::1
+    ```
+    Output:
+    ```
+    RP/0/RP0/CPU0:xrd01#ping vrf carrots fc00:0:101:3::1
+    Thu Feb  2 16:33:42.984 UTC
+    Type escape sequence to abort.
+    Sending 5, 100-byte ICMP Echos to fc00:0:101:3::1, timeout is 2 seconds:
+    !!!!!
+    Success rate is 100 percent (5/5), round-trip min/avg/max = 3/4/4 ms
+    RP/0/RP0/CPU0:xrd01#
+    ```
     Example: tcpdump.sh output should look something like below on the xrd02-xrd03 link with both outer SRv6 uSID header and inner IPv4/6 headers.
-Note in this case the outbound traffic is taking a non-shortest path.
+In this case the outbound traffic is taking a non-shortest path.
 We don't have a specific policy for return traffic so it will take one of the ECMP shortest paths; thus we do not see replies in the tcpdump output:
     ```
+    IPv4 payload:

     18:43:55.837052 IP6 fc00:0:1111::1 > fc00:0:3333:4444:7777:e004::: IP 10.101.3.1 > 40.0.0.1: ICMP echo request, id 2, seq 1, length 64
     18:43:56.238255 IP6 fc00:0:1111::1 > fc00:0:3333:4444:7777:e004::: IP 10.101.3.1 > 40.0.0.1: ICMP echo request, id 2, seq 2, length 64
     18:43:56.638935 IP6 fc00:0:1111::1 > fc00:0:3333:4444:7777:e004::: IP 10.101.3.1 > 40.0.0.1: ICMP echo request, id 2, seq 3, length 64

+    IPv6 payload:

     18:44:13.268208 IP6 fc00:0:1111::1 > fc00:0:3333:4444:7777:e005::: IP6 fc00:0:101:3:250:56ff:fe97:22cc > fc00:0:40::1: ICMP6, echo request, seq 1, length 64
     18:44:13.668766 IP6 fc00:0:1111::1 > fc00:0:3333:4444:7777:e005::: IP6 fc00:0:101:3:250:56ff:fe97:22cc > fc00:0:40::1: ICMP6, echo request, seq 2, length 64